 Let’s prepare our children’s brains to be ready for learning.
 Here are a few exercises kids can follow to become more relaxed, focused, and flexible — to be able to learn new things easily.

-Brain Education (BE) is a method developed by Ilchi Lee, for developing our innate human capacity for health, well-being, optimal achievement, and peacefulness through better self-management of the brain.
+Brain Education (BE) is a methodology developed by Ilchi Lee — and deployed by IBREA Foundation in classrooms around the world — for developing our innate human capacity for health, well-being, optimal achievement, and peacefulness through better self-management of the brain.
 It is an educational program designed to promote health, happiness, peacefulness, and achievement.
 It aims to develop people’s creative efficacy through innovative training focused on the brain.

 - Clap your hands together 20 times and then rub them together until your palms are quite warm.